CyAxe/lotus/README.md

 ```

 Before running the command, ensure that you have installed the openssl-dev package.
 If you encounter any challenges while compiling, please open an issue on our Github repository for assistance.
 Alternatively, you can download the binary file from [Github Release page](https://github.com/BugBlocker/lotus/releases) suitable for your operating system and run it directly.
-You will then need to download the lua scripts from our [github repository](https://github.com/rusty-sec/lotus-scripts) as quick start
+You will then need to download the lua scripts from our [Github Repository](https://github.com/BugBlocker/lotus-scripts) as quick start
 we provide you a lot of examples and scripts for diffrent cases
 after downloading the report you will have to run the following command
 ```